Follow

 • Ember and Wing Attack are worse versions of Fire Spin and Air Slash, respectively.

-• Dragon Claw is the preferred charge move due its early damage window, wide neutral coverage, and 3 bars.
+• Dragon Claw is the preferred charge move due its early damage window, wide neutral coverage, and 3 bars, while Air Cutter grants additional chances for Flying coverage.

 • Flamethrower is a decent alternative, but Blast Burn* is decisively better.